 On December 21, 2010, the Company announced that its Board of Directors had authorized a share repurchase program, under which the Company is authorized to repurchase up to \$200.0 million of the Company's outstanding common stock.
-The Company has suspended repurchases under the share repurchase program and does not currently intend to resume repurchases under the share repurchase program.
-No shares were purchased during the first quarter of 2014 and 2013.
+The Company has suspended repurchases under the share repurchase program.
+No shares were purchased during the first six months of 2014 and 2013.